TheJacksonLaboratory/CloudNeo/docs/Gettingstarted/run_analysis.rst

    :height: 300px
    :alt: run the analysis

-You can search for the tools on the same page.
+You can search for the apps/tools on the same page.
 The below screenshot shows the `search result <https://cgc.sbgenomics.com/public/apps#q?search=VCFtools>`_ for VCftools.

 .. image:: ../images/search-vcftools.png
    :width: 600px